stolostron/multicluster-global-hub/doc/README.md

 ```

 #### Access the grafana
 The grafana is exposed through Route, you can use the following command to get the login URL.
-The authentication method of this URL is the same as the openshift console, so you don't have to worry about using another authentication.
+The authentication method of this URL is same as the openshift console, so you don't have to worry about using another authentication.
 ```bash
 oc get route multicluster-global-hub-grafana -n <the-namespace-of-multicluster-global-hub-instance>
 ```